xdobry/rdfglance/documentation/manual.md

 ![screenshot](screeshots/table.png)

 **RDFGlance** sort all nodes by types.
-First you can see some statistics of RDF Date.
+First you can see some statistics of RDF data.

 Then you can see the list of all types with some statistic
 - count of all instances of this type